-Let the trained professionals of SERVPRO tackle your newly discovered mold the right way
+Let the trained professionals of SERVPRO of ECGLH tackle your newly discovered mold the right way

 So, you want to kill mold?
 Don’t use bleach!

 Usually, when most homeowners notice mold, they get out the bottle of bleach thinking a few sprays will solve the problem.

 It’s no wonder.

 Some of the most popular blogs continue to perpetuate the myth that spraying bleach will take care of your mold problem.

 Even information on The Center For Disease Control (CDC) website still suggests using bleach to kill mold.

 The truth is, using chlorine bleach to kill mold is probably one of the worst things you can do.

 As a matter of fact, the Occupational Safety and Health Administration (OSHA), stopped recommending the use of bleach for dealing with mold problems.
 And, the Environmental Protection Agency (EPA) updated their guide as well, removing the suggestion to use bleach to kill mold.